writechoiceorg/rocketlawyer/pages/build_custom_ui.md

 }
 ```

-## Resuming an Interview
+## Step 4: Resume an Interview

-When using a persistent interview, the end user can resume a previous Interview.
+For persistent interviews, users can resume a previously started session.
+This step involves retrieving the saved state of the interview and continuing from where the user left off, using a scoped access token for secure interaction.

 ### Resume Interview
 Resume an existing interview using the scoped access token and saved answers.